How to build deal flow for venture capitalists

 Regardless of which channels you rely on for deal flow, competition is inevitable.
 A strong reputation is the single most effective way to differentiate from the masses.
 A VC’s reputation is often fortified with a solid track record of providing valuable resources (in the form of capital, access to customers and new hires, and institutional knowledge, for example) to portfolio companies.

-But there are several other under-exploited outlets for VCs to develop their reputation.
+There are other actionable ways for VCs to develop their reputation.
 David Rose, CEO of Gust and a managing partner at Rose Tech Ventures, recommends several potential outlets for VCs to fortify their reputations.

 • Participate as a judge in business plan competitions